6 Reasons to Add Mammoth Mountain to Your Ikon Pass Bucket List

 Legendary Sierra Snowpack

-With a summit at 11,053 feet and a unique placement in the Sierra Nevada that leads to insane amounts of snow, Mammoth Mountain is in a league of its own.
+With a summit at 11,053 feet and a unique placement in the Sierra Nevada that leads to unreal amounts of snow, Mammoth Mountain is in a league of its own.
 The mountain is perfectly situated to get absolutely dumped on from big storms that roll in from the Pacific.
 And that “Sierra cement” your buddies who ski Colorado tease you about?
 Not a thing when you bump up the elevation to Mammoth levels!

 One of the Longest Seasons in the Country